- Backtrader: Best for local Python backtesting. Free, flexible, runs offline. No built-in data — you provide CSVs or broker feeds.

 QuantConnect: Cloud Infrastructure with Built-In Data

-QuantConnect takes a different approach — it is a cloud platform with an IDE, built-in historical data, and live trading infrastructure rather than a local Python library.
+QuantConnect takes a different approach.
+It is a cloud platform with an IDE, built-in historical data, and live trading infrastructure rather than a local Python library.

 Data coverage (free):